RobRendell/gTove/README.md

 * Should store URL-based image URLs in JSON so the appProperty length limit doesn't apply.
 Will still need to support the webLink appProperty for backwards compatibility :(
 * When extracting a bundle, check if it's owned by you.
-* Bug: removing a map doesn't trigger saveing the tabletop file.
+* Bug: removing a map doesn't trigger saving the tabletop file.
 Also, covering an area with Fog of War.
 * Disable picking files and file menu (and navigating?) when still uploading.
 * Handle uploading PDFs.
 * PDF- and zip- based bundles.